Scenes7/Danceability-Calculator/README.md

 # Danceability-Calculator
-audio anaysis done with aubio and librosa.
+The audio anaysis was done with aubio and librosa.